zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - Be as narrow and concise as possible
 - File as early as possible
 - Follow-up when new SDKs are out
-- Describe your case (for suggestions)
 - Add reproduction code (for bugs)
 - Bonus: attach a video demo
+- Describe your case (for suggestions)

+^Be as narrow and concise as possible

+^Xcode betas are released for us to make sure our app don't break and to try out new APIs

-^File as early as possible (during beta period)
+^File as early as possible, don't wait until the next release to see if maybe it's fixed (during beta period)

 <!--
 # [fit] Is SwiftUI